Italia (airship): Immediate aftermath

 Cecioni was hurled out of the ruptured cabin into a mound of ice, injuring both of his legs.
 He would later recall that he saw the envelope drifting above him, and Ciocca halfway out of the starboard engine car staring down in horror.
-Lago, Dr Pontremoli, and Alessandrini could also be seen in the torn opening where the companion way had been.
+Lago, Dr Pontremoli, and Alessandrini could also be seen in the torn opening where the companionway had been.
 Chief engine mechanic Ettore Arduino, with remarkable presence of mind, started throwing anything he could lay his hands on down to the men on the ice as he drifted slowly away with the envelope.
 These supplies, and the packs intended for the descent to the ice, helped to keep the survivors alive for their long ordeal.
 Arduino, and the five others, are assumed to have perished with the drifting airship envelope.

 Trojani, at the engine control signals, fared better, as he was hurled into soft snow and rolled before immediately jumping to his feet and cleaning the snow off his glasses, which had survived the crash unscathed.
 Viglieri and Mariano, standing next to the chart table, briefly saw the rear engine car about to strike the ice hard and then found themselves prostrate, but unharmed, in a mass of debris.
 Biagi, with no time to send out an SOS, grabbed the portable emergency radio and wrapped his arms around it, trying to save it from damage.
 The impact on the ice had winded him, but he was still inside the wreck of the cabin when it came to rest.
 Nobile lay unconscious with a head wound, with Malmgren and Zappi nearby.
 Mariano, Běhounek, Trojani, and Viglieri were the first to rise to their feet, and they began to examine the others for injuries.
-Nobile gradually regained consciousness; he had a broken leg, right arm, and cracked rib, in addition to the wound on his head.
+Nobile gradually regained consciousness; he had a broken leg, right arm, and cracked rib, in addition to the head wound.
 Cecioni had two badly broken legs.
-Malmgren had an injured shoulder (possibly broken or dislocated) and was suspected, much later on, to have internal injuries to his kidney.
+Malmgren had an injured (broken or dislocated) shoulder and was suspected, much later on, to have internal injuries.
 Zappi had severe chest pains from suspected broken ribs.